Sign up (with export icon)

 The default settings of these libraries usually strip all potentially malicious content including <iframe>, <video>, or similar elements and JavaScript code coming from trusted sources.
 You may need to adjust their settings to match your needs.

-In addition to using a sanitizer, you can use the built-in browser mechanism called Content Security Policy.
-By using CSP you can let the browser know the allowed sources and means to execute JavaScript code and include other resources such as style sheets, images, and fonts.
+In addition to sanitizing content, you can utilize the built-in browser mechanism called Content Security Policy.
+By using CSP, the browser recognizes allowed sources and methods of executing JavaScript code.
+It also allows including other resources such as style sheets, images, and fonts.
+Check out the dedicated Content Security Policy setup guide.

 CKEditor 5 supports a wider range of embed and code features, including: